 There are 13 vitamins that are important to your body working well.

 The 13 vitamins are divided into 2 categories: fat-soluble and water-soluble.

 The fat-soluble vitamins are A, D, E, and K. They are stored in the fat tissue and liver.
 These vitamins are used slowly.

 Water-soluble vitamins are C and the eight B vitamins: folate, biotin, pantothenic acid, niacin, thiamin, riboflavin, vitamin B6, and vitamin B12.
 Water-soluble vitamins are used quickly.
-As these vitamins needed in very small amount, they are also referred to as micronutrients.
+As these vitamins are needed in very small amounts, they are also referred to as micronutrients.

 Both these and other vitamins are very useful for the exchange of fluids in the body, they regulate carbohydrate, oxygen, fat, and mineral metabolism.
 There are many kinds of vitamins, so you need to choose the right types and doses for your health.

 If there are not enough vitamins in the body, it can lead to poor oral health, bad breath odor, and bloody gums.

 What vitamins and minerals are needed for teeth and gums?

 For a normal existence, a person must fully eat.
 From a variety of products, the body draws the necessary nutrients.
 If you always eat the same food or stick to a diet for a long time, then the person will not receive all the vitamins and minerals, which will certainly affect your health and appearance.